 Increasingly, LED technology has come to replace more traditional high intensity lamps in projection devices.
 While lamps (as used in DLP and LCD projectors) have been a reliable constituent of projector technology for decades, LED elements offer many advantages.
-Primarily, LEDs present better energy efficiency, longer lifespans, and faster response so they’re great for portable projectors, but let’s take a closer look.
+Primarily, LEDs present better energy efficiency, longer lifespans, and faster response so they’re great for all projectors, from portables to high end home cinema models.
 Whether out on the road or at home watching a movie, LED projectors are the future.

 First off, LEDs run cooler than bulb or lamp light sources.
 We don’t mean cool as in chic, rather as in temperature.
 Just like LED TVs work cooler than CRT sets, so do LED projectors operate at lower temps than their lamp-based counterparts.
 That leads to simpler thermal solutions and quieter projectors because fans don’t need to spin as much, or may not even be needed at all.

 The cooler operation of LED puts less of a stress on lens assemblies, reducing the likelihood of distortion and degradation over time even further.
 As an added bonus, cooler projectors mean safer homes and other environments.
 If you have kids, an LED projector’s inherently cool design all but eliminates the odds of a child accidentally contacting a hot component or internal projector surface, no matter how much they try to break the poor device.